 Bushfires can significantly alter soil properties, such as increasing water repellence.
 For example, this can happen if a bushfire erodes the soil exposing a deeper, water repellent layer40.
 This alteration can result in the same amount of rain pre-fire leading to greater in-stream flows after the bushfire, causing an increase in stream volume, changes in riverbed shape, and increases in water discharge.
 These changes come with consequences to water quality parameters such as increased turbidity and decreases in salinity of downstream estuaries.

 Some of the management techniques have already been mentioned in this document as they are also relevant to erosion control, specifically the inchannel treatments.
 These include building dams with rocks, straw, or logs, aimed at preventing/reducing downcutting (i.e., deepening the channel of a stream by removing material from the stream's bed) and attenuating water flow.
-Introducing grade stabilisers (i.e., structures made of plant materials, rocks, or timber) can also be an effective way of preventing channel incising and downcutting.
-Grade stabilisers are "a permanent structure used to drop water from a higher elevation to a lower elevation, (...) used to reduce or prevent excessive erosion by reducing velocities in a watercourse or by providing channel linings or structures that can withstand high velocities"41.
+Introducing grade stabilisers (i.e., structures made of plant materials, rocks, or timber) can also be an effective way of preventing channel incising and downcutting41.
 Materials used to build grade stabilisers include concrete, metal, rocks, timber, or other suitable plant material39.
-Stream bank armouring with rocks, plants or other materials can be used to reduce bank erosion and therefore changes in stream shape and direction39.
+Stream bank strengthening through restoration of riparian vegetation, or by placing rocks, root balls, or other materials along them can be used to reduce bank erosion and therefore changes in stream shape and direction39.